 If you decide to contract through your own limited company, you’ll need to engage an accountancy firm to handle your tax and accounting requirements, unless you’re confident in doing it yourself.

-Most specialist firms charge a monthly fee to maintain the books of a contractor’s company.
+Most specialist firms charge a monthly fee to maintain a contractor’s books.

-Based on our recent analysis of the leading firms’ current prices, you can expect to pay anything from around £75 to over £200 + VAT per month for a contractor accountant.
+Based on our recent analysis of the leading firms’ current prices, a contractor accountant can cost between £75 and over £200 + VAT per month.

 Many leading firms have different levels of service (tiers) which are priced accordingly.

-From our experience, the “gold” or “VIP” packages offered by some firms merely include add-ons that aren’t related essential – including business insurance, “free” IR35 reviews, and similar extras.
+From our experience, the “gold” or “VIP” packages offered by some firms often include add-ons that aren’t essential, including business insurance, “free” IR35 reviews, and similar extras.

 Although the cost of an accountant varies considerably, there are a number of core responsibilities that all accountants should carry out for their clients.

-Here we look at the initial (start-up) duties, ongoing responsibilities, and then some add-on extras which you might need.
+Here, we look at the initial (start-up) duties, ongoing responsibilities, and some add-on extras that you might need.

 Start-up accountancy tasks